codefresh-io/cap-docs.codefresh.io/_docs/deployments/kubernetes/custom-kubectl-commands.md

 max-width="100%"
 %}

-and here is the full `codefresh.yml`.
+And here is the complete `codefresh.yml`:

 `YAML`
 {% highlight yaml %}